 Don't forget to drop us an email at firstname.lastname@example.org for advice or support!

 Why should you Walk Like a Mum?

 In Kenya, one in 26 babies don't survive to see their first birthday.
 Pregnancy, birth and raising your baby are all unacceptably dangerous for women in rural Kenya.
-Team Mum are determined to fund pregnancy support groups to provide mums with vital health information and peer support.
+Child.org fund pregnancy support groups to provide mums with vital health information and peer support.

 Conzolata currently walks for three hours over uneven terrain to attend nutritional training sessions so she can learn how to best care for Victor.
 Watch this video to hear her talk about what being a new mum is like when you're so hard to reach with health services and lack support.

 Can I join an existing walk?

 Sure!
 Drop us an email at email@example.com and we'll let you know if there's a walk being organised in your local area.